odk-x/docs/src/docs-tech-guide.rst

 Here are a few things to keep in mind when you start your next contribution.

 #.
-Return to ``master`` with :command:`git checkout master`.
+Return to ``main`` with :command:`git switch main`.

-   New work is done on new branches which are started from master.
+   New work is done on new branches which are started from main.
-   So, before you start a new branch, return to the master branch.
+   So, before you start a new branch, return to the main branch.

    .. tabs::